Center for Disaster & Humanitarian Assistance Medicine

 The Center for Disaster and Humanitarian Assistance Medicine (CDHAM) was formally established at the Uniformed Services University of the Health Sciences (USU) by the Defense Appropriations Act of 1999.
 Organized within the Department of Military and Emergency Medicine at USU, CDHAM is postured as the Defense Department's focal point for academic aspects of medical stability operations.

 Consortium for Health & Military Performance (CHAMP)

 CHAMP is a Uniformed Services University (USU) and joint service effort that focuses on the health and performance of the warfighter.
 We are a joint medical resource for the Department of Defense for education, basic and clinical research, and clinical expertise in the area of military unique human performance optimization.

-The Human Performance Laboratory and Human Performance Resource Center are entities of the Consortium for Health and Military Performance.
+The Human Performance Laboratory and Human Performance Resources by CHAMP are entities of the Consortium for Health and Military Performance.

 Human Performance Laboratory